mynk-tmr/notes/Toolkit/Testing.md

 ## Concepts

 **Automated testing**
-- performed by a testing tool that executes a pre-defined test script and generate results. e.g. Selenium
+- performed by a testing tool that executes a pre-defined test script and generate results. e.g. Jest
 - important part of CI/CD pipeline

 #### Common types